shadowfaxthewhitehorse/powerbivizs/README.md

 # powerbivizs
 #

-This repository has the visualizations created using Power BI as well as other visualization tools.
+This repository has visualizations created using Power BI as well as other visualization tools.
 These items have been placed here primarily so that they can be fetched easily via deo running under Google Colab.

 #